cuemacro/finmarketpy/README.md

 Major requirements
 * Python 3.4+
 * pandas, matplotlib etc.
-* Recommended: Bloomberg Python Open API (use Python 3 version from https://github.com/filmackay/blpapi-py/)
+* Recommended: Bloomberg Python Open API (use Python 3 version from https://github.com/filmackay/blpapi-py/) or alternatively to access Bloomberg, the software also supports the old COM API
-* Alternatively to access Bloomberg, the software also supports the old COM API
+* To use Bloomberg you will need to have a installed licence

 # Installation